thelia-modules/Payzen/README.md

 ### Multiple times payments

-Multiple time payements are possible with Payzen.
+Multiple time payments are possible with Payzen.
 To offer this feature to your customers, install the Thelia **PayzenMulti** module on your shop.

+### SEPA payment (SDD)

+SEPA payments are possible with Payzen.
+To offer this feature to your customers, install the Thelia **PayzenOneOffSEPA** module on your shop.